vuejs/vue-element/README.md

     console.info('attributeChangedCallback', name, oldValue, value);
   },

+  // in case of using vue-custom-element with modals, we destroy  it after defined timeout
+  destroyTimeout: 3000,

   // only needed when using lazy-loading - when 'props' are not accessible on Custom Element registration
   props: [],